 But, in Mykonos, to accommodate 5,293 passengers arriving per day (by scheduled flights),it was necessary to land and take off on average 42 aircraft per day in July 2019,the majority of which are wide-body aircrafts.

 As these calculations are derived from the monthly statistics published by the HCAA, these are “simple” averages, which makes it possible to imagine that some days Mykonos airport recorded more than 50 aircraft rotations per day + night included, i.e. 50 landings, 50 phases of taxiing and then “taxi”, but also 50 take-offs.

-We understand why the residents of Mykonos airport are totally exasperated!
+We understand why the residents in the vicinity of Mykonos airport are totally exasperated!